CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 There is a dedicated Feature-Based Molecular Networking workflow on GNPS that [can be accessed here](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) (you need to be logged in GNPS first).

 ### Requirement for the FBMN workflow
+After processing your LC-MS/MS data with the prefered software, it is possible to export the results following two methods:

-You will need three input files (test files for each software are accessible [here](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/tutorials/AG_tutorial_files)):
+Three type of input files are needed (test files for each software are accessible [here](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/tutorials/AG_tutorial_files)):

+**Option A (RECOMMENDED)** - Export the processing results using a feature table and an .MGF file:

-1. *Feature Table* with intensities of ion features (TXT or CSV format).
+1. A *feature table* with the intensities of LC-MS ion features (TXT or CSV format).

-2. *MS/MS spectral file* with a list of MS/MS spectra for the ion features (.MGF File).
+2. A *MS/MS spectral summary* file with a list of MS/MS spectra associated with the LC-MS ion features (.MGF File). (.MGF file format).

+3. [Optional] *Metadata table* - described [here](networking.md#metadata)

+**Option B** - Export the processing results using an mzTab-M and mzML files:

+1. Export a single mzTab-M file from the processed data.
+See and cite this [publication](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.8b04310).

+2. Use the mzML file(s) associated with mzTab-M file.

 3. [Optional] *Metadata table* - described [here](networking.md#metadata)

 ## SuperQuick Feature Based Molecular Networking Workflow